lab-v2/pyreason/docs/source/user_guide/pyreason_facts.rst

-Facts
+PyReason Facts
 -----
--  A fact is a statement that is true in the graph.
+-  A fact is a statement that is used to store information in the graph.
 It is a basic unit of knowledge that is used to derive new information.
+It can be thought of as an initial condition before reasoning.
 -  Facts are used to initialize the graph and are the starting point for reasoning.